GopalSharmagpt/Simon-Say-Game/README.md

 # Simon Say Game

-This project is created by Gopal Sharma
+This project is created by Gopal Sharma.